cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     https://sage.mathematik.uni-siegen.de:8000/home/pub/45/
-    This cover page contains no calculations, but the links to the remaining parts; in order to execute the calculations within the remeining parts you have to make copies as SAGE user.
+    This cover page contains no calculations, but the links to the remaining parts; in order to execute the calculations within the remaining parts you have to make copies as SAGE user.
   - like PascGalois Software (http://www.pascgalois.org/software.html)
   - see http://www.martindalecenter.com/Calculators2_6_NZ.html
   - http://world.std.com/~reinhold/BigNumCalc.html